While technology is speeding ahead at breakneck speed, the human race is going backwards in some respects.

 Outdoor play can even help prevent short-sightedness.

 And the germs?
 Research has proved the germs that come from playing in mud can not only help us physically but with mental health issues as well.
-More on that in another post.

 While an absolute necessity for the well-being of children, outdoor play is not the only way to make kids thrive using nature.